Build custom connectors with the SDK

 Build an example connector

-The following sections build an example connector that fetches data from the Reqres service.
+The following sections build an example connector that fetches data from the MockServer that is loaded with the SDK.

 Want to see the example before getting started?

-You can see the full example connector in the following directory: r7-surcom-connectors/connectors/rapid7/request_response_demo/
+You can see the full example connector in the following directory: r7-surcom-connectors/connectors/rapid7/demo_connector

 Task 1: Initialize the connector